Western Animation / Mutant League

 - Affirmative Action Girl: The second season introduced us to Thrasher Malone, the show's first female mutant.

 - Broken Aesop: In one episode, evil mutants try to trick some adolescent fans into jumping into toxic waste to mutate themselves and be more like their idols in the League.
 The kids hesitate because "norms can't mutate".
 The very existence of the Mutant League is proof that isn't true.
 Everyone in it—from the players, refs, coaches, team owners, play-by-play guy and various mutants who had nothing to do with the League—were ordinary humans once upon a time.
 Trying to mutate yourself wouldn't be an easy or smart thing to do, sure.
 But obviously it can be done.
+Almost ends up being an example of Do Not Do This Cool Thing.

 - Catchphrase: Two, spoken by Bob Babble: "UN-BEE-LEEEV-able!" and "OOOOH!
 That's Gotta Hurt!"